What we do

 Exhibition: A tribute to Rock Art in Namibia

-The exhibited is hosted by the Franco Namibian Cultural Centre (FNCC) and was prepared in collaboration or with the support of the FNCC, Ministère de l’Europe et des Affaires Etrangères, the Muséum national d’histoire naturelle, the National Heritage Council of Namibia, Préhistropic, the Museums Association of Namibia, la Ville de Paris, the National Museum of Namibia and the UNESCO office in Windhoek.
+The exhibition was hosted by the Franco Namibian Cultural Centre (FNCC) and was prepared in collaboration or with the support of the FNCC, Ministère de l'Europe et des Affaires Etrangères, the Muséum national d’histoire naturelle, the National Heritage Council of Namibia, Préhistropic, the Museums Association of Namibia, la Ville de Paris, the National Museum of Namibia and the UNESCO office in Windhoek.

 In addition to an artistic dimension, the exhibition also has educational aims, with an expression corner and activities organised for school children.